 There is a really interesting answer to it.
 We are subconsciously used to looking at things that have the golden ratio.
 YES!!
 Unbelievable but True.
 The golden ratio is available abundantly in nature.
 Right from the spikes of the pine cones, a blooming rosebud,

 A number of ancient and great sculptors and artists have used this factor in their structures and paintings for years to make them more pleasing and attractive to the human eye.
-Paintings like the Da Vinci’s Mona Lisa & The last supper and popular & ancient structures like the Greek Parthenon, The Eiffel Tower & even the great pyramids of Giza follow the Golden ratio.
+Paintings like the Da Vinci’s Mona Lisa & The last supper and popular & ancient structures like the Greek Parthenon, The Eiffel Tower & even the great pyramids of Giza follow the Golden ratio of design.

 Shapes using the Golden ratio:

 A few shapes can be made using the Golden Ratio, the most popular of which is the Golden Rectangle and the Golden Spiral.
 Both these shapes are discussed in detail below.